vishnusathwik/repofile/README.md

+I'm currently available and would be happy to take up any backend tasks related to Java if there's anything I can help with.
+Please let me know if there's something I can pick up.

+Edit in this
 1. **Adhere to Planned Dates for Tech Debt and Ensured Compliance with Minimum Bar Standards**
    - Ensured to verify 100% test coverage for the transaction component through JUnit tests using Mockito to mock dependencies, ensuring reliability and maintainability.
    - Ensured to verify Notepad API responses against previous snapshots, detecting discrepancies and maintaining data integrity.